pgibler/cmdh/README.md

 # cmdh - Create Linux commands from natural language

 cmdh (short for Command Helper) is a tool I made to help myself learn Linux commands.
-I'd know what I wanted to do, but wouldn't know the specific command.
-It works great for that.
-It turns out to also be pretty good at generating all sorts of commands, even highly specific and complex ones.
-It's saved me many hours already of searching through documentation everytime I need to do something in the terminal.
+It uses LLM models provided by ollama or ChatGPT to convert the command query into a desired command.
+It can work on commands ranging from simple ones where you may not know the command, all the way up to complex commands with chaining.

 Roadmap: The issues tracker contains possible improvements to the tool.
 There are some cool ideas that could be added to this to make it way more functional too.
 I will add them to the tracker as I think of them.
 I'm open to PRs with good ideas in them as well.